Last Updated on May 17, 2022 by Thalia

 You do you.

-This is just one of the many reasons why I like to take a step back from social media and reevaluate the content I am choosing to follow.
+This is just one of the many reasons why I like to take a step back and detox from social media.
+I use this time to really reevaluate the content I’m choosing to follow.

 Reason #8 | Vulnerability